AnishMachamasi/Plant-Disease-Detection-System/README.md

 To run the `leaf.py`, initially install all the packages of `requirements.txt`.
 It is suggested to use `virtual environment` while installing all packages from requirements.txt.
 To install, use following command:
 <br>
 `pip install requirements.txt`

+Note: Library may get updated with time.
+So make changes accordingly.

 <br>